 It is also important that a person complete medical detoxification or detox & stabilize before beginning the relapse prevention phase of treatment.
 An individual will need to be physically and psychologically clear-minded before this analysis of personal relapse warning signs can be focused on during the treatment process.
 Once a person has completed medical detox & stabilized from the acute issue of their substance use disorder then they can focus on creating their relapse warning signs.

 Early Warning Signs of Relapse

 Once a person has designed a relapse prevention plan, they can then practice interrupting the early signs of relapse.
-With a well thought out relapse prevention plan an individual can identify early warning signs that lead to relapse.
+With a well-thought-out relapse prevention plan, an individual can identify early warning signs that lead to relapse.
 Individuals during treatment can learn ways to manage the relapse warning signs while they are sober in the treatment process.
-This allows an individual time to practice and gain experience at interrupting the relapse process while living in a safe and protected environment before being discharged from the treatment program.
+This allows an individual time to practice and gain experience in interrupting the relapse process while living in a safe and protected environment before being discharged from the treatment program.

 What is the relapse process?